leytonoday/Clipboard-TTS-V2/README.md

 Clipboard TTS is used to read your text aloud for you.
 It is a study tool to aid the dyslexic and mentally exhausted that are having trouble reading.
 As a student, it's often the case that you have a pile of books to read, and eventually it can be quite challenging and exhausting to get through it all.
 This is where this application comes in handy!
-It works by continuously scannig the clipboard for changes, and once the change is detected, it is read aloud.
+It works by continuously scanning the clipboard for changes, and once the change is detected, it is read aloud.

 Note: As to not compromise quality of this application, I chose to use Google Cloud services.
 Clipboard TTS instructs you on how to acquire an API key and get the